apple006/docs/en/reference/routing.rst

 Registering Router instance
 ---------------------------
-You can register router during service registration with Phalcon dependency injector to make it available inside the controllers.
+You can register router during service registration with ManaPHP dependency injector to make it available inside the controllers.

-You need to add code below in your bootstrap file (for example index.php or app/config/services.php if you use `Phalcon Developer Tools <http://phalconphp.com/en/download/tools>`_)
+You need to add code below in your bootstrap file (for example index.php or app/config/services.php if you use `ManaPHP Developer Tools <http://ManaPHPphp.com/en/download/tools>`_)

 .. code-block:: php